concise-ee/k8s-ws/README.md

 kubectl describe svc demo
 # Check the ip of your pod
 kubectl get pods -o wide
+# Check other namespaces (so you could later attempt to make requests from your deployment pod to another deployment in different namespace)
+kubectl get namespaces
 ```

 Log into one container...